FlagOpen/FlagEmbedding/LM_Cocktail/README.md

 [1]: merge 2 models: fine-tuned model and the base model

-[2]: merge 10 models: fine-tuned model, the base model, and 8 models fine-tuned on other tasks
+[2]: merge 10 models based on five examples: fine-tuned model, the base model, and 8 models fine-tuned on other tasks

 | Model | Target Task | Other Tasks(14 tasks) |
 |:-------------------------------|:--------:|:---------------------:|